-Within the Spanish island group of the Balearics in the Mediterranean is a lush, green little gem with a big reputation for a club and party scene like no other.
+Within the Spanish Balearic island group in the Mediterranean is a lush, green little gem with a big reputation for a club and party scene like no other.
 Welcome to Ibiza.

 Ibiza has attracted gay and straight fun-seeking summer holiday makers for decades.
 It also attracts a very different crowd of both gay and straight visitors who enjoy the island’s beautiful hidden coves, ancient villages and some of Europe’s most stunning holiday villas which dot the landscape throughout the north of the island.